 What Are the Kinds of Due Diligence that a Commercial Construction Management Firm Perform for a Commercial Real Estate Developer?

 Due diligence in commercial construction management involves a comprehensive evaluation of all aspects related to a construction project to ensure it is viable, legal, and financially sound.
-For a commercial real estate developer, a construction management firm like BC Group can perform various types of due diligence to mitigate risks and ensure the project’s success.
-Here are the key kinds of due diligence they typically perform:
+For a commercial real estate developer, a construction management firm like BC Group can perform various types of construction consulting due diligence to mitigate risks and ensure the project’s success.
+Here are the key finds of due diligence they typically perform:

 1. Site and Environmental Due Diligence